Guide

 How BastionForge helps

-BastionForge is a free companion app for iOS and Android that handles every part of the Bastion loop:
+BastionForge is a free companion app that handles every part of the Bastion loop:

 BastionForge has a free tier that's enough for a full campaign (1 campaign, 1 bastion, 4 players, 1 custom facility) and a Premium subscription that unlocks unlimited everything, full turn history, and premium content packs.